ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 First, the Helper attempts to parse payload of the "dap-taskprov" HTTP header.
 If this step fails, the Helper MUST abort with "invalidMessage".

-Next, the Helper checks that the task ID indicated in the upload request matches the task ID derived from the `TaskConfig` as defined in {{definition}}.
+Next, the Helper checks that the task ID indicated in the aggregation request matches the task ID derived from the `TaskConfig` as defined in {{definition}}.
 If not, the Helper MUST abort with "unrecognizedTask".

 Next, the Helper decides whether to opt in to the task as described in